hzargar2/algorithmic_trading_bot/README.md

 # Alogirthmic Trading Bot using LSTM Neural Network and Random Forest Classifier
  Trading Algorithms for IB using Machine Learning in Python (includes datasets)

 This my first personal project.
-It involves algorithmic trading bots using machine learning in python.
+It involves algorithmic trading bots created using machine learning in python.
 This project is a product of patching code from other projects with my own to create the trading bots.
-The feature engineering and model creation portions are strictly my own.
+The feature engineering and machine learning model portions are strictly my own.

 Dependencies: